ADHD Adapted Counselling

-You may have been diagnosed with ADHD, or you may be suspecting that you have it.
-Whether or not you have a formal diagnosis, you might wonder if seeking ADHD counselling would benefit you.
+You may have been diagnosed with ADHD, or you may suspect that you have it.
+Whether or not you have a formal diagnosis, you might wonder if seeking ADHD-adapted counseling would benefit you.
 The answer is that it very well could.
-Here are some benefits of how ADHD counselling can help.
-But first, what is ADHD counselling?
+Here are some benefits of how ADHD-adapted counseling can help.
+But first, what is ADHD-adapted counselling?

-ADHD counselling or psychotherapy with me is neurodivergent affirming.
-It is delivered through an ADHD lens and includes an understanding of the influence of brain-based symptoms associated with ADHD, and the need to modify both one’s approach and therapeutic intervention to include this.
+ADHD-adapted counselling or psychotherapy is neurodivergent affirming and delivered through an ADHD lens.
+And includes an understanding of the influence of brain-based symptoms associated with ADHD, and the need to modify both one’s approach and therapeutic intervention to include this.
 Like ADHD coaching, the focus in counselling may be on helping you develop individualized ADHD strategies and tools to improve everyday functioning and better manage your symptoms associated with ADHD.
 And/or it could be to address a mental health issue resulting from undiagnosed or misdiagnosed ADHD.
+This will often require the counselor or therapist to have a trauma-focused lens or understanding.
+Being misdiagnosed or not diagnosed at all can put one at greater risk.

-ADHDers socialised in a neurotypical world that has for years misunderstood, misinterpreted and criticised their brain-based behaviours as being a result of poor self-control, a lack of discipline, stubbornness, bad manners, ignorance, and the list goes on, are at greater risk for mental health issues.
+ADHDers socialized in a neurotypical world that has for years misunderstood, misinterpreted, and criticized their brain-based behaviors as being a result of poor self-control, a lack of discipline, stubbornness, bad manners, ignorance, and the list goes on, are at greater risk for mental health issues.

-As an ADHD counsellor and therapist, I understand that ADHD is a neurobiological or brain-based condition that will require doing things differently to achieve success.
+As an ADHD-informedd and trained counsellor and therapist, I understand that ADHD is a neurobiological or brain-based condition that will require doing things differently to achieve success.
 This is true for both the client and the therapist.
 For instance, I may need to provide multiple appointment reminders and accommodate scheduling issues using a different structure.

 ADHD counselling with me is strength-based.
 This means that strengths are acknowledged and incorporated into creating new and individualized systems and action plans.
 When we’re using our strengths there is interest and interest makes it easier to get things done.
 This becomes an important part of the work.